luizgmneto/extended/docs/Readme.txt

 Just Register lazregisterextcomp package.
 Register your ibx, zeos, dbnet data connexion pakage.

+Versioning is in each unit and global versioning is un lazextcomponents.lpk

+Now Extended uses rx and other lazarus components from lazarus-ccr SVN repositories.

+For Extended extensions :

 extends.inc and dlcompilers.inc must be copied to inherited packages with root extendsinc.sh or extendsinc.bat.
 Verify directories in these files.

-Warning : Have not found how to compile lazfonctions one time only.
-Should compile lazfonctions two of three times to install it.
-If it does not install, please verify that the version support your plateform.
-The author use linux mint and test on Windows when doing a delphi version.
-If units are twice delete lib directory and recompile.

-Now Extended uses rx from lazarus-ccr SVN repositories.

-For Extended extensions : dlcompilers.inc and extend.inc must be the sames.

 ExtCopy may use imagemagick and magickwand development libraries.

-Use Fortes Report version 3.24 from www.lazarus-components.org
+Use Fortes Report version 3.24 from official web site

 FOR DELPHI